 Good sleep hygiene has been shown to impact sleep quality (Brown, Buboltz, & Soper, 2002; Cho, Kim, & Lee, 2013).
 Positive sleep hygiene practices such as keeping a regular sleep/wake schedule, maximizing conditions that are conducive to sleeping, and avoiding the consumption of alcohol and caffeine before bed are associated with improved sleep and consequently with improved performance in activities impacted by sleep (e.g. executive functioning including working memory tasks, reading and math performance, physical conditioning, and emotional regulation).

 Similar to sleep, exercise has been shown to positively impact a myriad of life’s functions including mood, mental health, telomere length, cognitive functioning, attention, cardiovascular health, stress levels, academic achievement, and self-esteem (Dunn, Trivedi, & O’Neal, 2001; Fedeway & Ahn, 2011; Galper, Trivedi, Barlow, Dun, & Kampert, 2006; Manger & Motta, 2005; Puterman et al. 2010; Shephard, 1996; Spence, McGannon, &Poon, 2005; VanKim & Nelson, 2013).
-One study on the benefits of exercise by Manger and Motta (2005) even found that exercise can help attenuate symptoms of Post-Traumatic Stress Disorder (PTSD) as well as anxiety and depression.
+One study on the benefits of exercise by Manger and Motta (2005) found that exercise can help attenuate symptoms of Post-Traumatic Stress Disorder (PTSD) as well as anxiety and depression.

 Sleep and exercise have been shown to mitigate some of the influences of stress on one’s wellbeing.
 Specifically, sleep is a restorative process that also reduces stress levels and increases attention, focus, memory, and mood (Minkel et al., 2012; Oginska & Pokorski, 2006; Sadeh, Gruber, & Raviv, 2003).
-In light of these impacts, sleep also can likely influence academic engagement, both in terms of achievement, and other components of engagement (Gomes et al. 2011; Gilbert & Weaver, 2010; Sadeh et. al., 2003).
+In light of these impacts, sleep is likely to influence academic engagement, both in terms of achievement, and other components of engagement (Gomes et al. 2011; Gilbert & Weaver, 2010; Sadeh et. al., 2003).
 Consistent with the definition of academic engagement delineated above, aspects of self-care may be essential to healthy academic engagement.
 More specifically, areas of academic engagement directly influenced by self-care practices are proposed to have a greater moderating effect of sleep and exercise on the relationship between stress and academic engagement.
 For instance, the skills engagement factor of academic engagement is comprised of many aspects reliant on executive functioning such as completing work, paying attention in class, studying, taking notes, and being organized, which have been shown to be directly impacted by sleep quality and exercise (Fedewa & Ahn, 2011; Sadeh et al., 2003; Turner, Drummond, Salamat, & Brown, 2007).
 Consequently, sleep hygiene practices focused on optimizing sleep quantity and quality should, in turn, influence the improvement of executive functioning in the classroom.
 The same will likely be true for the impact of sleep on performance engagement since substantial research shows a link between sleep and achievement (Dewald, Meijer, Oort, Kerkhof, & Bogels, 2010; Sadeh et al., 2003; Wolfson & Carskadon, 1998).
 Although self-care practices including good sleep hygiene and physical activity have also been shown to promote mood (Manger & Motta, 2005; Pilcher et al.; 1997), the emotional factor of academic engagement as defined by Handelsman et al. (2005) revolves around the concept of applying course content to your life and finding ways to make it personally interesting.
 As such, the impact on mood may influence engagement indirectly because improvements in mood may increase the desire to learn and apply concepts outside of the classroom.
 Additionally, such improvements in mood might also indirectly improve other areas of engagement, including increasing participation in the classroom, improving confidence in one’s performance, and showing effective study skills.

 Finally, exercise has been postulated to increase arousal in students.
-Therefore, because of heightened alertness associated with physical activity—the participatory factor of engagement (e.g. participating in discussions, asking questions)—also may benefit.
+Therefore, because of heightened alertness associated with physical activity, the participatory factor of engagement (e.g. participating in discussions, asking questions) also may benefit.

+Here provide an integrative statement about the scope of your study----

+The purpose of the current study is to xxxxx and xxxxxx (here identify moderating variables).